 - Observation 10: for backward compatibility, although only solution #9 provides related information, it is assumed that all solutions from table 7.11.1-1 provide the same level of compatibility.
 The consumer of new services from DCCF will be Rel-17 consumers, and Rel-16 consumers will continue to collect data directly from the NFs.
 Also, the solutions are compatible with Rel-16 data producers as no enhancement has been identified for the interface between DCCF and the data producer as part of these solutions.

+- Observation 11: All solutions introducing additional NFs (e.g. DCCF, DRF) assume the hypothesis that several NWDAFs will request the same data from producer NFs.
+Such assumption should be confirmed.
+Besides, introducing a new NF will inevitably result in two flows (NF to DCF to NWAF) of data collection instead of one (NF to NWDAF).
+In any case, the new NF (e.g. DCCF, DRF) will become the new signalling bottleneck, since it concentrates all the traffic for all NFs and NWDAFs.